 If you had your dental implants placed by another provider and suspect they may be failing, there could be a specific reason why.
-Some of the most common reasons Washington, DC patients experience implant failure are due to:
+Some of the most common reasons patients experience implant failure are due to:

 - Smoking, vaping or using smokeless tobacco before or after your procedure, as smoking restricts blood vessels and discourages healing.

 - Peri-implantitis, which is an infection that forms around the implant and inside the gums.
 This is usually the result of poor dental hygiene.

 - Failure of the dental implants to integrate with the existing jawbone.
 Sometimes this is a result of trauma to the area after the procedure, and other times it happens in patients who have low jawbone density.

 - Diabetes or another medical condition that restricts healing.

 - Ineffective techniques used by other providers in the area

 How to Know if Your Dental Implants Are Failing